KingGizzard/Ballotbox/README.md

 ## protocol

+> note: this section can be used in a self contained manner

-> use these directories in order
+> > use these directories in order

 ### [blockchain](./blockchain/)